 About Us

-Singers of Summerville is a choral group based in beautiful Summerville, South Carolina, made up of thirty to fifty musicians from the greater Charleston area.
+Singers of Summerville is an auditioned community chorus based in beautiful Summerville, South Carolina, made up of thirty to fifty musicians from the greater Summerville area.

 About our group